-Mazda has simplified the lineup of its compact pickup for 2005 by dropping several models and adding a new one for a total of six.
-All Cab Plus models now have four doors and fold-down rear jump seats.
-More standard features have been added.
+Mazda simplified the lineup of its compact pickup for 2005 by dropping several models and adding a new one, for a total of six.
+All Cab Plus models had four doors and fold-down rear jump seats, and more standard features were added.

 (Skip to details on the: B3000 | B4000)

-For the 2005 model year, Mazda's B2300 pickup comes in only one form: a regular-cab pickup with rear-wheel drive.
-A sliding rear window is standard.
+Mazda's B2300 pickup comes in only one form: a regular-cab pickup with rear-wheel drive.
 An SE-5 Package that includes alloy wheels, a CD player, air conditioning and carpeted floormats is available for the B2300.
-A bed extender is optional.
+A cargo-bed extender is optional.

-Ford, which holds a controlling interest in Mazda, builds these B-Series compact pickups.
+Ford Motor Co., which holds a controlling interest in Mazda, builds the B-Series compact pickups.
 For years, the two companies have shared other products and components.

 Mazda's B2300 pickup has a regular cab and a 6-foot cargo bed.
 The B2300's front suspension consists of double wishbones with coil springs and a stabilizer bar, while semielliptic leaf springs are installed in the rear.

 Styling differences between these B-Series trucks and Ford's Ranger center on the grille.
-The Mazda grille has horizontal bars instead of Ford's eggcrate appearance.
-Regular-cab models ride a 111.6-inch wheelbase and measure 187.5 inches long overall.
-Two-wheel-drive and base four-wheel-drive models have 15-inch wheels, but 4x4 SE versions ride on 16-inch tires.
-Options include side step tubes and a soft tonneau cover.
+The Mazda grille has horizontal bars instead of Ford's eggcrate design.
+Regular-cab models ride a 111.6-inch wheelbase, measure 187.5 inches long overall and have 15-inch wheels.
+Options include tubular side steps and a soft tonneau cover.

-All models have a roomy cab with a standard three-place front bench seat.
-The front seats have a fold-down armrest, and storage pockets are installed on the front seatbacks.
+Mazda's B2300 model has a roomy cab with a standard three-place front bench seat.
+Occupants get a fold-down armrest, and storage pockets are installed on the seatbacks.
 Air conditioning is optional in the B2300.